duncan-iaria/jobcoin-wallet/README.md

 ![Jobcoin Account Screen](assets/Jobcoin_AccountScreen.png)
 ![Jobcoin In Action!](assets/Jobcoin_01_sm.gif)

+## About the Project

+It uses:

+- React Native
+- Typescript
+- React Query
+- Line Chart - @connectedcars/react-native-slide-charts
+- Time/Dates - date-fns

+### To Start

+- `cd wallet`
+- `npm i && npm start`
+- I've been using xcode - open Xcode and open the workspace file in the `ios` folder
+- That should be it 🎉

 ## Development Notes

 My primary focus was to make an intuitive app that was aesthetically pleasing.
 I spent around 10 hours on this (way more than I was suppose to).